Segment your internal communications to build better employee engagement

 Here’s an opportunity for you to segment your employees, and communicate based on engagement levels.
 Don’t focus on the Weak Links.
 You will get better results faster by building the emotional commitment of your Bystanders and the intellectual understanding of those Loose Cannons.
 It’s all about segmenting your messages and targeting them for the greatest effect.

-- For instance your field sales team may be highly committed to your company and your brand.
-But when you introduce a new product that takes them out of their comfort zone you will need to communicate the thinking behind the launch to build intellectual understanding of how the new line fits, supports and improves their beloved brand.
+- For instance, your field sales team may be highly committed to your company and your brand.
+But when you introduce a new product that takes them out of their comfort zone you will need to communicate the thinking behind the launch to build an intellectual understanding of how the new line fits, supports, and improves their beloved brand.

-Webinar on Demand – An expert panel reviewed the key findings from our ‘Newsweaver/Melcrum ‘Internal Communication and Technology’ 2014 survey.
-The results provide an understanding on how technology is being used; as well as the channels, the challenges and the emerging trends in Internal Communication.
+Webinar on Demand - An expert panel reviewed the key findings from our 'Newsweaver/Melcrum 'Internal Communication and Technology' 2014 survey.
+The results provide an understanding of how technology is being used; as well as the channels, the challenges, and the emerging trends in Internal Communication.